 Here's a handy guide to the questions we get asked the most.
 Consider it your Garage Sale Trail 101.

 Not at all.
-You can host a sale, or shop the Trail, on Saturday 20 or Sunday 21 October, or do both.
+You can host a sale, or shop the Trail, on Saturday 13 or Sunday 14 November 2021, or do both.

 It’s totally up to you what you do with the money raised.
 Some sellers keep the proceeds, others choose to fundraise for a charity, local community group or cause.
 On average, households make just over $350 on the day.
 Schools and community groups over $1,500.

 WHAT CAN I BUY OR SELL ON THE TRAIL?

 With over 2 million items going up for sale every year, you can find pretty much anything on the Trail.
 We’ve seen everything from rocket powered jet packs to llamas, apartments, a lifetime collection of Stars Wars memorabilia and even two grandpas who were listed for cups of tea and biscuits.

 In the name of reuse, it's all about secondhand, from pre-loved furniture, kids toys and books to clothing, vinyl, knick knacks and more.
 All we ask is that you keep it clean and legal (PG please)!

 WHEN’S THE BEST TIME TO HOST YOUR GARAGE SALE?

 Most real world garage sales run from 9am – 2pm.